College Planning Guide

 - Some schools will allow the potential student to stay in a residence hall room overnight at no cost.
 If interested, ask the admissions office for more information.

-- Juniors take a practice ACT in November and a state funded ACT in March
+- Juniors take a practice ACT in fall and a state-funded ACT in March

 - Register in May of Junior year to re-take the ACT if initial scores are not satisfactory

 - We recommend taking the ACT once with writing

 - SAT is generally only required for East and West coast schools.
 However, most colleges and universities will accept SAT scores.

 - Contact your school counselor if you are unsure if you should take the SAT.

 - All families should complete the FAFSA, even if you think you won’t qualify for aid

 - Go to “Colleges” tab, then scroll to the bottom of the page and click on “scholarship list”

 - Check your McNick email regularly for scholarship announcements